joshpson/portfolio-weatherapp-frontend/README.md

 **Summary**

 FreshAir is a weather application built as my final portfolio project at Flatiron's web development immersive program in Washington.
 Weather data is provided by the Dark Sky API.
-The design is mostly copied from the excellent Weather Timeline for Android - if you like this app please go download Weather Timeline!
+The design is mostly copied from the excellent Weather Timeline for Android - if you like this app please go download Weather Timeline! https://play.google.com/store/apps/details?id=com.samruston.weather

 This is a fully responsive application built from a mobile-first perspective.
 Users can securely create an account and save locations for future reference.
-Locations dynamically display weather data from Dark Sky's API, changing color and animations to reflect current/future conditions.
+Locations dynamically display weather data from Dark Sky's API (https://darksky.net/dev), changing color and animations to reflect current/future conditions.

 The backend repo can be found here: https://github.com/joshpson/portfolio-weatherapp-backend